irishdan/ResponsiveImageBundle/README.md

 ## Attribution

-- The standalone PHP Imagine Library is used by this bundle for image transformations.
+- [Intervention](http://image.intervention.io/) is the standalone PHP Imagine Library is used by this bundle for image transformations
-- Flysystem..
-- OneupFlysystemBundle
-- Crop focus widget...
+- [OneupFlysystemBundle](https://github.com/1up-lab/OneupFlysystemBundle) which used [Flysystem](https://flysystem.thephpleague.com/) filesystem astraction library, is required by this bundle
+- The CropFocus art direction widget javascript was created by following this [TutsPlus tutorial](http://code.tutsplus.com/tutorials/how-to-create-a-jquery-image-cropping-plugin-from-scratch-part-i--net-20994)